 Any smart factory initiative can only succeed if it is scaled properly

-- Organisations understand that smart factories are the way of the future – the number of initiatives is on the rise, and both efficiency by design and closed-loop operations are driving the benefits
+- Organizations understand that smart factories are the way of the future – the number of initiatives is on the rise, and both efficiency by design and closed-loop operations are driving the benefits

-- The size of the prize is bigger than ever – at $2 trillion on average, two-thirds are still to be realised
+- The size of the prize is bigger than ever – at $2 trillion on average, two-thirds are still to be realized

 - The secret lies in scaled initiatives – but only 14% think they are succeeding

 - High performers can lead the way – their best practices balance efficiency by design with effective operations.